Mhmd-Hisham/selenium_facebook_scraper/README.md

-# selenium_facebook_scraper
+# Python3 facebook_scraper

-This is a simple python script used to dump a friend list from facebook.
-The script uses selenium with firefox to automate the login process and extract the data from the user's account.
+This is a simple python3 script used to dump a friend list from facebook.
+The script uses selenium & firefox to automate the login process and extract the data from the user's account.
 All you have to do is to write the email and password and the script will do all the work.
 Simple!

 In order to use the script you need to: